 - Training on Online Search for Healthcare Literature Using Research4Life HINARI Resource for Nnamdi Azikiwe University, Nigeria

 - Emily J. Glenn, McGoogan Library of Medicine, University of Nebraska Medical Center–Omaha

 The project will conduct training on HINARI and R4L resources in Gitwe, Rwanda/February 2019 for the University of Gitwe.

 - Xan Goodman, AHIP, Lied Library, University of Nevada–Las Vegas and Jill Barr-Walker, Zuckerberg San Francisco General Library, University of California, San Francisco

-By conducting training at the organization’s conference, project will enhance research capacity for members of the Nigeria Implementation Science Initiative (NISA).
-This builds on the established partnership between NISA and the University of Nevada, Las Vegas.
+By conducting training at the organization’s conference, the project will enhance research capacity for members of the Nigeria Implementation Science Initiative (NISA).
+(See September 2018 Report and Evaluation)

 - Phuntsho Norbu, Faculty of Nursing and Public Health Library, Khesar Gyalpo University of Medical Sciences of Bhutan, Thimphu, Bhutan

 - R4Life training workshop for the librarians of tertiary institutions in Bhutan to improve access to R4Life programs.